 Personal Brand Consistency

 One thing that’s certain is that consistency across multiple platforms is a major factor to consider.
-Take social media; LinkedIn is growing massively (almost 400 Million users and growing (Q4 2015)), so ensure that if you upload your CV that you maintain it, and ensure any factors you’ve majored on in your profile (hope you’re using key words in your LinkedIn summary?!) are mirrored in your CV.
+Take social media; LinkedIn is growing massively (Hundreds of Millions of (engaged) users), so ensure that if you upload your CV/Resume that you maintain it, and ensure any factors you’ve majored on in your profile (hope you’re using key words in your LinkedIn summary?!) are mirrored in your CV.
 It’s become more of a personal branding issue I feel, and all revolves around making sure that all of the elements of “brand you” are aligned.
 Show that you know what you can offer, and you know how to articulate this.
 Remember, you can also be more ‘personable’ on social than on your CV.